DevMauroGit/sports-hub-portfolio/README.md

 GetX for snackbars and other utilities

 Important Notice
-This repository contains a presentation version of the app intended for portfolio purposes only.
-It is not actively maintained or updated.
-Therefore, simply cloning this repository and trying to run the app will not work without additional setup and configuration.
+This repository is created specifically for portfolio presentation purposes and does not include the complete set of files from the active, original project.
+It is not maintained or updated, so cloning and running the app as-is will require additional setup and configuration.